-Carl Jung is famous for formulating the concept of the shadow, the portion of everyone’s personality which, through the course of one’s life, is relegated to the darkness of the unconscious.
+Carl Jung is famous for formulating the concept of the shadow, the portion of our personality which, through the course of our life, is relegated to the darkness of the unconscious.

 The Nature of the Shadow

-and inner workings, the notion of the shadow has long been recognized as a ubiquitous feature of human beings.
-In 1886, before Jung made his mark, Robert Louis Stevenson created the now famous story of Dr. Jekyll and Mr. Hyde – the former symbolic of the respectable part of the personality one presents to society, the latter of the hidden and socially unacceptable parts of the personality one has relegated to the unconscious.
+While Jung is known for bringing the concept of the shadow to public awareness in the modern day, this aspect of ourselves has long been recognized as a ubiquitous feature of human beings.
+In 1886, before Jung made his mark, Robert Louis Stevenson created the now famous story of Dr. Jekyll and Mr. Hyde.
+In his story Dr. Jekyll represents the respectable part of one’s personality, but when he transforms into Mr. Hyde, his shadow personality gains dominance over him and wrecks havoc on his life.

 “Unfortunately there can be no doubt that man is, on the whole, less good than he imagines himself or wants to be.
 Everyone carries a shadow, and the less it is embodied in the individual’s conscious life, the blacker and denser it is.
 At all counts, it forms an unconscious snag, thwarting our most well-meant intentions.”
 (Carl Jung)

 Making the Shadow Conscious